We may earn money or products from the companies mentioned in this post.

 What else to do when visiting Ennis

 While the town of Ennis may be small, if visiting the bluebonnet trails, stop for lunch or dinner to support local businesses in the tiny town.
 If you time your visit perfectly, you may also get to experience the annual Ennis Bluebonnet Festival.

 Ennis Bluebonnet Festival

 The wildflowers have become such an attraction, that the small town of Ennis now hosts a festival each spring dedicated to the state flower of Texas.
 The Bluebonnet Festival, which is typically held the third week in April, features arts and crafts, food, family activities, and entertainment that fill the streets of Downtown Ennis.
 The festival is free to visit, but the biggest draw of course, are the wildflowers themselves.

 Outside of the Austin and San Antonio areas, near the quaint German town of Fredricksburg, the Texas Bluebonnets spring up early.
 But you don’t have to stop along the side of the highway.
-Wildseed Farms outside Fredricksburg gives guests a safe and ideal place to take stunning photos in fields of the Texas Bluebonnets, Indian Paintbrush and Poppies.
-The Bluebonnets are our favorite thing about Texas in the spring.
-Families get outside together, enjoy the beauty of nature, and capture some priceless memories.
+Wildseed Farms outside Fredricksburg gives guests a safe and ideal place to take stunning photos in fields of the Texas Bluebonnets, Indian Paintbrush, and Poppies.
+In North Texas, throughout Dallas, Fort Worth, and it’s many suburbs, you can also find sporadic patches of bluebonnets blooming wild.

-Have you seen the Texas Bluebonnets, visited the Ennis Bluebonnet Trails, or Bluebonnet Festival in Ennis?
+Have you seen the Texas Bluebonnets, visited the Ennis Bluebonnet Trails, or the Bluebonnet Festival in Ennis?
 Leave us a comment and let us know your experience!